We-Gold/We-Gold.github.io/docs/homepage/card-deck.md

   `data-stack="on"`, and re-checks on resize.
 Otherwise the deck is a plain list, since a pinned card taller than the viewport would hide its own bottom.
 Around 1050×770 (a small laptop) the cards are ~740px tall and fall back to the list.
-At 1440 wide the TeamGraduate card measured ~520px and stacks.
+At the full 900px page width the tallest card (Regeneron) measured ~690px, so the deck stacks on screens ~800px tall or more.
 - The pin offset is `5rem` below `lg` (clears the mobile header), and `2rem` at `lg` and up.
 Each later card sits `0.875rem` lower so the deck's edges show.
-- The homepage uses `BaseLayout wide fillWidth` so cards get ~1100px.
-The hero is capped at 900px separately to keep its lines readable.
+- The homepage uses `BaseLayout fillWidth` (not `wide`), so it has the same fixed 900px max width as the blog.
+Cards split visual and text 50/50 at every width from `md` up.

 ## Checking a change